themagiulio/memos-cli/README.md

 # Memos CLI

+## NO LONGER MAINTAINED

+THIS PROJECT IS DEPRECATED

 *To use this cli, you must have a self-hosted [✍️memos](https://github.com/usememos/memos) server set up and running.*

 ## About